Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 #### Applying shifts and rotations within instructions:

-Some instruction allow you to alter the value of a register within in the instruction by shifting or rotating the bits by a certain amount.
+Some instructions allow you to alter the value of a register within the instruction by shifting or rotating the bits by a certain amount.
 For these rotate/shift operations, 8 bits will be reserved within the instruction:

 |31-28                           | 27-x                         |(x-1) downto (x-8)   |(x-9) downto 0 |
 |--------------------------------|------------------------------|---------------------|----------------|
 |[Condition](#instruction-format)| Some Bits                    |Bit Manipulation     |Some Bits       |

-If an instruction allows you to use use shifts and rotations on certain bits, the corresponding section within the instruction will be labeled with [Bit Manipulation](#applying-shifts-and-rotations-within-instructions).
+If an instruction allows you to use shifts and rotations on certain bits, the corresponding section within the instruction will be labeled with [Bit Manipulation](#applying-shifts-and-rotations-within-instructions).
 It works like this:

 |7-6                      | 5                            |4-0                  |